trevphil/cryptosym/README.md

 ## Dataset

 The probabilistic approaches require a dataset.
 I formed a dataset by generating random 64-bit messages, feeding them to SHA-256, and writing the output to a CSV file.
-In real life, a message is usually much larger than 64 bits, but this is just for proof-of-concent.
+In real life, a message is usually much larger than 64 bits, but this is just for proof-of-concept.

 Each line in the CSV file consists of 256 + 64 = 320 values, each 0 or 1.
 The first 256 entries are the SHA-256 hash and the remaining 64 are the hash input.